Thoughtrights/malapropos/README.md

 ## Organization

 Word lists are segmented out by generally into three buckets:
-1. `inappropriate` words under most circumstances
+1. `inappropriate` words and phrases under most common circumstances
-2. `situationally` inappropriate words or sometimes mild words or phrases
+2. `situationally` inappropriate words and phrases or sometimes just mild
-3. a grab-bag of to-be-determined words
+3. and for English, a grab-bag of to-be-determined words

 Depending on the context, many words in the `inappropriate` list are instead situationally appropriate and vice-versa.

-Comments accompany many of the word lists to give context for non-native speakers.
+Comments accompany the non-English word lists to give context for some users.
 These appear on the same line as the word and begin with a `#`.

-At the time of this commit, across the five languages I covered, there are 1,170 words in the inappropriate lists and 486 words in the mild or situational lists.
+At the time of this commit, across the five languages I covered, there are 1,170 words in the inappropriate lists and 486 words in the situational/mild lists.

 ## Known Caveats